openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

            /opt/openstack-ansible
        $ cd /opt/openstack-ansible

-Next switch the applicable branch/tag you wish to deploy from.
+Next switch the applicable branch/tag to be deployed from.
 Note that deploying from the head of a branch may result in an unstable build due to changes in flight and upstream OpenStack changes.
 For a test (ie not a development) build it is usually best to checkout the latest tagged version.